Start a project with MRI

 Guidelines

-The investigators running the experiment at the MRI Platform must follow the safety procedures and recommendations they learned during their safety training.
-If any doubt persists, the investigator should ask guidance from the MRI staff or other trained operators.
+The investigators running the experiment on the MRI Platform must follow the safety procedures and recommendations they learned during their safety training.
+If any doubt persists, the investigator should seek guidance from the MRI staff or other trained operators.

 Incidental findings